saturnlighting/literature-review/README.md

 ## Strenghts and limitations

 -   Systematic but selection of papers we subjectively found more relevant.
-So there is more literature on this topic that has not been reviewed.
+So there is more literature on this topic not reviewed.

 # Conclusions